 The Foundation advocates for open data practices and has created and will maintain a data repository.
 The creation and maintenance of projects in the collection will come at no cost for the investigators.

-Our objective is to create an ecosystem of focused ultrasound data providing researchers with the opportunity to access the source data in order to replicate, re-analyse, or support the development of their own projects or protocols.
+Our objective is to create an ecosystem of focused ultrasound data providing researchers with the opportunity to access the source data in order to replicate, re-analyze, or support the development of their own projects or protocols.

 These data will include source data, methodology, descriptions of experimental systems and their characterization, and details of any software used to process the results.